TheSergioHenrique/CRUMB-CircuitSimulatorFiles/README.md

 ## About CRUMB

-CRUMB is a powerful circuit simulator that enables users to design, test, and validate electronic solutions in a practical and intuitive way.
+CRUMB is a circuit simulator that enables users to design, test, and validate electronic solutions in a practical and intuitive way.
 It supports:

 - **Modeling of analog and digital circuits**.
 - **Interactive simulation** to analyze real-time system behavior.